rat10/nng/transclusion.md

 :NG_2 { :d :e :f }
 ```

-In principle the location of the transclusion statement doesn't matter.
+The location of the transclusion statement doesn't matter.
 The following snippet is equivalent to the one above:

 ```turtle